Adjectives and Adverbs

 The technology is state-of-the-art.

-He speaks very slowly (answers the question how slowly)
+He speaks very slowly (the adverb very tells how slowly)

 Rule 1.
 Many adverbs end in -ly, but many do not.
 Generally, if a word can have -ly added to its adjective form, place it there to form an adverb.